impress-org/givewp-elementor-widgets/readme.txt

 5. The GiveWP Totals Widget

 == Changelog ==

+### 2.0.1 April 3rd, 2024 ###
+* Fix: Resolved several issues with the GiveWP form grid widget options not working as expected

 ### 2.0.0 February 14th, 2024 ###
 * New: Added compatibility with the GiveWP visual form builder